ropaolle/artdatabanken/README.md

 ## TODO

+- [ ] Store all docs in one combined doc to prevent qouta limits!

+- [ ] Header on all printed pages
+- [ ] Sidnummer printed pages
+- [ ] CSS on the species view
-- [ ] Import all images and species.
+- [ ] Delete unused code and console.log statements
+- PRODUCTION
+  - [ ] Deploy, not sure to what.
   - [ ] Protect files and db with Firebase rules
 - NICE TO HAVE
   - [ ] Visa en toast när: bild laddats upp/raderats och när art skapats/uppdaterats/raderats.
   - [ ] cache datalists
 - DONE
+  - [x] Re-import hane/hona to male/female
+  - [x] Sex and place to string in the species view
+  - [x] Import all images and species.
   - [x] Pager för arter och bilder
   - [x] Create page functions
   - [x] Skriv ut och spara som pdf.